Highlights of the Program

 - Applying digital twins and predictive analytics to boost efficiency and reduce project risks

-- Presenting real projects and emerging technologies advancing scalable carbon management
+- Real projects and emerging technologies advancing scalable carbon management

 12:25 - 12:30